Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 \paragraph{Correctness of Algorithm~\ref{f:4}.} We can now proceed with the proof of correctness of this algorithm.

 \begin{remark} Similar to the algorithm of Section~\ref{s:3.1}, this one also makes a searcher stop when it sees the other searcher.
-This could potentially cause one of them to remain stopped indefinitely without being seen by the other searcher.
-However, this situation is resolved exactly as in the last paragraph of the proof of Theorem~\ref{t:2}.
-Therefore, for brevity, in the following proofs we will omit to mention this case. \end{remark}
+However, this cannot cause one of them to remain stopped indefinitely without being seen by the other searcher, as already explained in the last paragraph of the proof of Theorem~\ref{t:2}.
+Therefore, for brevity, in the following proofs we will omit to mention this aspect. \end{remark}

 \begin{lemma} Let two $P$-searchers be executing Algorithm~\ref{f:4}, let both be in the PATROL phase, and let both have a correct representation of the polygon $P$ in memory, which is rotationally symmetric.
 Then, the searchers will either become mutually aware or be in a perimeter stage at the same time. \end{lemma} \begin{proof} Assume that the searchers never become mutually aware.
 Then, at some point in time, a searcher $s_1$ must start a full series of perimeter stages.
 If, at this point, the other searcher $s_2$ is also in a perimeter stage, there is nothing to prove.
 So, let us assume that $s_2$ is not in a perimeter stage.
 Now, $s_1$ will perform a full series of perimeter stages, repeatedly following the boundary of $\widetilde P$, and touching the central polygon $Q$ and every triangle of the triangulation at each stage.
 This means that, in the time $s_1$ performs one complete perimeter stage, $s_2$ cannot remain in the same triangle of the partition (or on its boundary), because otherwise it certainly meets $s_1$.